Sambidh/blog-python/README.md

 ## Deployment

-Please go through 'requeirements.txt' before deploying.
+Please go through 'requirements.txt' before deploying.
 You can create a virtual environment for that.

 First, you have to be inside of the folder 'iblogs' which you can do it by running following commands.